majestic53/libhd44780/readme.md

 ###Features NOT Supported

-* No support for commands that read data (with the exception of the busy command)
+* No support for commands that read data from the panel (with the exception of the busy command)

 Table of Contents
 ===============